 If you are unsure whether this topic is relevant to yourself and your organisation, start by asking yourself the following questions:

-– Does my current RMS / ATS come pre-integrated with the latest software algorithms, parsing and AI, to automate the majority of the recruitment process, so that I can focus my efforts on screening, selection and the candidate experience for the applicants that I am most interested in and that are most relevant?
+Does my current RMS / ATS come pre-integrated with the latest software algorithms, parsing, and AI to automate the majority of the recruitment process, so that I can focus my efforts on screening, selection and the candidate experience?

 So let’s start with the statistics.
 I have searched and reviewed lots of satisfaction surveys over the last few years, as well as personally conducting more than 500 recruitment technology surveys on users in the UK myself and it’s fairly clear to me that the % of people that are dissatisfied with their recruitment technology provider is well over 70%.